gtk-flutter/libadwaita/README.md

 ## Documentation

 ### AdwHeaderBar
-Their are 6 types of AdwHeaderBar constructor:
+There are 6 types of `AdwHeaderBar` constructor:

 If you want to use default adwaita style window icons or icons using window_decorations package then you have to use any one of the following HeaderBar's:
 | Widget | Docs |